arasan01/pico-embedded-swift/README.md

 - Host OS: macOS 13.x or 14.x

-  Tested on macOS 13.6.2.
+  Tested on macOS 13.6.2 and macOS 14.0.
 It’ll probably work on Linux with minimal modifications to tell CMake how to find the Swift toolchain, but I haven’t tested this.

 - A recent nightly Swift toolchain from [swift.org](https://www.swift.org/download/).
 Tested with the Xcode toolchain from December 7, 2023.